Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Use cases

-The following are a few examples for using notification listeners:
+The following are a few example use cases for notification listeners:

 • Send data to an analytics service and report feature flag decision data.
 For example, report that user_123 was assigned to variation A.